Cerebro's X-Men

 Cerebro's X-Men are a team of supervillains appearing in American comic books published by Marvel Comics.
-They are a nanotechnology version of the X-Men created by Cerebro when the supercomputer briefly goes rogue.
+They are a nanotechnology version of the X-Men created by Cerebro after the supercomputer briefly goes rogue.

-This team was created and designed by the Spanish artist Carlos Pacheco, who also drew them for the cover of Uncanny X-Men No. 360 (1998).
+This team was created and designed by Spanish artist Carlos Pacheco, who also drew them for the cover of Uncanny X-Men No. 360 (1998).
 The characters appeared in two issues of the Uncanny X-Men series and one issue of the X-Men series.
 The team's primary purpose is to help Cerebro catalog all mutants on Earth, but Cerebro intends to cryogenically preserve the mutants it captures and its team kidnaps and fights other mutants.

 Publication history

 Cerebro's X-Men featured in three issues: